Kohli and Rahul lead India to win over Australia at ICC Cricket World Cup

 “Hats off to Virat and KL and how they stuck in the middle out there and created that match-winning partnership for us.”

-Australia captain Pat Cummins was left to rue the drop of Kohli early in the chase:
+Australia captain, Cummins, was left to rue the drop of Kohli early in the chase.

 “Not ideal – especially someone of his calibre.
 Four down would have been the ideal start but not to be,” he said.

-“It’s only one game out of nine but there are areas we need to get better.”
+“It’s only one game out of nine, but there are areas we need to get better.”